 Direct access from the public Internet to almost all internal systems at Imperial College is not possible for security reasons; internal systems are protected by a perimeter firewall such that global access to the college website is about the only service generally accessible to all from outside the college.
 However, external access is possible using the college's VPN (Virtual Private Network) service and in addition, Maths users can also use one of the Maths SSH gateways instead for direct ssh connections.

-ssh gateways are Linux or UNIX systems that are accessible from outside the college over the Internet and from these, you can connect to internal systems such as the compute clusters, the college HPC or to your own desktop system.
+ssh gateways are Linux or UNIX systems in Maths that are accessible from outside the college over the Internet and from these, you can connect to internal systems such as the compute clusters, the college HPC or to your own desktop system.
 They can be regarded as 'stepping stones' between the public Internet and the internal systems protected by the college perimeter firewall.

 The Maths ssh gateways support the optional 'X forwarding' feature - this can carry graphical X Windows traffic over a secondary channel to your primary ssh connection, allowing you to use these gateways to run graphical programs on systems within college that support the X Window System while controlling it and displaying the graphical output from an external computer.
 All Linux, UNIX and Mac computers are X Windows-capable and you can run software such as Matlab, Maple, Mathematica, CAD/CFD software, office productivity suites such as OpenOffice/LibreOffice, web browsers, etc remotely on college computers to which you have ssh login access.
 This provides an alternative to the College VPN service for those who cannot use this for some reason.
 For more information on how to use X forwarding over ssh, see the ssh pages; for Linux/UNIX users, using graphical programs over ssh/X-forwarding is to be preferred as it is noticeably faster than VPN.